ARisk of falling check list re you or a loved one at risk of falling?

 1. Starting an exercise program to improve your leg strength & balance.

-2. Talk to your podiatrist if your having difficulty walking, foot pain, diabetes or neuropathy.
+2. Talk to your podiatrist if you are having difficulty walking, foot pain, diabetes, or neuropathy.

 3. Wear “safe” appropriate footwear at all times.